Parent Must Know List

 Extended hours in the morning are from 7:30 to 8:45 A.M. and in the afternoon between 3:30 and 5:30 P.M.
 The charge is $7.00 per hour per child and we round the time off to the closest half hour.
 Please contact us with the extended day hours and names of those who will pick up your children from camp.
 We will then hire our extended day staff according to the hours that you have requested.

 We suggest that all campers wear their bathing suits to camp in the morning under their clothing and pack underwear in their knapsack.
 Little ones should have an extra set of clothing in their bag.

 We are not able to distribute birthday food for the bunks.
 Growing numbers of children with food allergies and the risks prevent us from handing out these treats to the bunk.
-If you would like to celebrate your child’s birthday at camp, send party favors for the bunk instead.
-Please give us a call to let us know that you are sending any such items.
+If you would like to celebrate your child’s birthday at camp, please give us a call.

 Water fountains are found in the center of camp.
 Freezies are given in the afternoon to all children.
 Nursery and kindergarten children are also given juice and cookies each morning.

-Once or twice a week, campers are able to go to the canteen to buy drinks or treats.
+Once a week on Tuesdays-Fridays, campers are able to go to the canteen to buy drinks or treats.
 The counsellor will let you know which day is assigned to the bunk.
 Please note that this is totally optional!